📖 Documentation

 User Lookup Tab

-Activity Tab
+Activity Tab Pro+

 Real-time event feed for your server — verifications, blocks, security alerts, and bot events with timestamps.
 Useful for watching live during a raid or suspicious activity window.
+Requires Pro or Enterprise plan.

-Analytics Tab
+Analytics Tab Pro+

 Charts and trends: Verification Trend over 30 days (line chart), Threat Breakdown by category (pie/doughnut), VPN/Proxy Providers table (provider name, ASN, attempt count, block rate, avg risk score), and Raid Events log.
 Helps identify patterns, peak attack windows, and top threat sources.
+Requires Pro or Enterprise plan.

 Members Tab